sorcero/ingestum/docs/pipeline-details.rst

 Pipeline Details
 ================

-Pipelines describe how Sources are ingested.
-A pipeline consists of a collection of Pipes, each of which contains a series of steps which define the order in which transformers are applied.
+`Pipelines` describe how `Sources` are ingested.
+A pipeline consists of a collection of `Pipes`, each of which contains a series of steps which define the order in which transformers are applied.

 .. code-block:: json